MGNK Junction

 Given the user is on the login page

-When the user enters their username and password
+When the user enters their username as "admin" and password as "admin123"

 Then the user should be logged in